All Episodes

 Player in need is surrounded by fellow players.

-They form a tight circle, and you cannot possibly see what's going on.
+They form a tight circle and you cannot possibly see what's going on.

 And it would look like a meeting.

-Point is you can get this stuff.
+Point is, you could get this stuff.

 If somebody wanted to deflate the footballs, obviously it's been done.